pedro-homero/pedro-homero.github.io/_drafts/2022-11-17-All-DCD-songs-in-order-of-preference.markdown

 * bands are and should always be free to go where their creativity takes them; if a given listener dislikes something, that's their problem, not the band's.

-* this list is a snapshot of my views today; if I had done it a month ago or 2 years down the road, it would not be the same.
+* this list is a snapshot of my views today; if I had done it a month ago or 2 years down the road, it would probably not be the same.

-* whenever you read something like "this is good" or "this is bad", please mentally add "In my opinion, " before that.
+* whenever you read something like "this is good" or "this is bad", please mentally add "In Pedro's opinion, " before that.

-* I tried to include every DCD song that was officially released (even if only on live albums or compilations) plus a few unreleased songs available on a bootleg I used to own (and [is available on youtube](https://www.youtube.com/watch?v=mLu8zqKlOJA) :link:).
-If there's more out there and I missed them, let me know, please (for now via email - `pedro dot homero at gmail dot com` , eventually via the comment system that this website should soon have!).
+* I tried to include every DCD song that was officially released (even if only on live albums or compilations) plus a few unreleased songs available on a bootleg I used to own (and that [is available on youtube](https://www.youtube.com/watch?v=mLu8zqKlOJA) :link:).
+If there's more out there and I missed them, let me know, please on a comment at the bottom of this page.

 * I did not include songs that were purely released as part of Brendan's or Lisa's solo projects, but I did include those solo pieces that they've played live (and released them in official live albums) as Dead Can Dance, like *Sanvean*, *American Dreaming*, *Hymn for the Fallen* (aka Sleep), etc.